Hiimus/milestone-project-1/TESTING.md

 ## Responsiveness

-Tools that were used to check for responsiveness was [Responsive Design Checker](https://www.responsivedesignchecker.com/) and [Chrome DevTools](https://developer.chrome.com/docs/devtools/).
+Tools that were used to check for responsiveness were [Responsive Design Checker](https://www.responsivedesignchecker.com/) and [Chrome DevTools](https://developer.chrome.com/docs/devtools/).

 ![responsiveness test](readme-images/responsiveness-test.JPG)